Chukwuemeka-Ike/khepera/README.md

 The code in the *camera-calibration/* folder aims to extract these parameters by taking a series of photos using the camera, and then measuring the distortion over all these images.
 The *camera-calibration* folder has instructions on using the contents therein.
 This was just a brief background on the necessity of calibration.

-## Networking
-While the ability of each Khepera to estimate its position in the environment was incredibly important, it was equally vital for it to be

 ## Usage
 The remainder of this is written if you intend to use the code that I've already pre-written.
 To be sure, I assume in this section that each of the installed components were placed in the recommended folders.
 If you did not, I will do my best to point you to which aspects need to be tweaked in this tutorial.